• Menu

 Under

-The dog sends beneath an object such as a table or chair and lies down.
+The dog is sent beneath an object such as a table or chair and lies down.
 The handler does not need to lure or assist the dog in orienting under the object, and the dog is able to navigate short, tight spaces.
 The handler may be sitting or standing when cuing the dog.
-"Stay" is implied; requires release or next cue.
+"Stay" is implied, and this requires release or the next cue.

 Park